spsanchore13/spsanchore13/README.md

 <span style="font-size:18px;">You can reach me via email at shantilalpatliya18@gmail.com.
 I'm excited to hear from you and explore potential opportunities, whether it's for collaboration, job prospects, or connecting with like-minded individuals.</span>

 ## <span style="font-size:20px;">🌟 Explore My Work</span>
-<span style="font-size:18px;">To see some of my projects and delve into my coding journey, visit my [GitHub page](https://spsanchore13.github.io/shantilal/).
+<span style="font-size:18px;">To see some of my projects and delve into my coding journey, visit my [Portfolio](https://spsanchore13.github.io/shantilal/).
 Your feedback and suggestions are highly appreciated, so please don't hesitate to share your thoughts.</span>

 👯 <span style="font-size:20px;">Let's Grow Together</span>
 <span style="font-size:18px;">I firmly believe that growth happens when we come together as a community.
 I'm eager to connect with new people, share knowledge, exchange ideas, and contribute to the vibrant developer ecosystem.
 Let's collaborate, inspire each other, and make a difference in the world of web development!</span>